Joe the King: Plot

 The story takes place in Upstate New York during the 1970s.
-14-year-old Joe Henry has spent his life in an abusive household.
+Fourteen-year-old Joe Henry has spent his life in an abusive household.
 His father, Bob, is a raging, violent alcoholic, while his mother, Theresa, feels too stressed to pay attention to him and lives in fear of getting caught in the path of her husband's wrath.
 His brother, Mike, about a year older, is normal and friendly, but offers no affirmative guidance.
 He mostly ignores Joe as he does not want the association of Joe's natural uncoolness (as well as the rest of his family) ruining his attempts to get into the "in" crowd.
 Joe is taunted by his classmates, and hassled by people his father owes money to.
 To make matters worse, one night Bob goes off the deep end and smashes all of Theresa's records.
-When Joe comes home from work to discover this, Henry tells him Bob was triggered by finding condoms in Theresa's purse, implying she secretly works as a prostitute to bring in whatever additional income she can for the family, which would also explain her absence from the house the majority of the day.
+When Joe comes home from work to discover this, Mike tells him Bob was triggered by finding condoms in Theresa's purse, implying she secretly works as a prostitute to bring in whatever additional income she can for the family, which would also explain her absence from the house the majority of the day.

-In response to economic pressure, Joe takes a full-time job after school working at a local diner, leaving him tired and even less able to keep up with class work.
+In response to economic pressure, Joe takes a full-time job after school working at a local diner, leaving him tired and even less able to keep up with class work, which in turn makes him subject to mistreatment that includes beatings from his nasty teacher, who hates him entirely because she had Bob as a terrible student and hated him too).
 Because he is underage, Joe works there illegally, resulting in the owners exploiting him for cheap, underpaid labor and treating him rather poorly.
 His co-worker, Jorge, is the only person there who treats him with any kindness and frequently sticks up for him.
 Failing in school, Joe is assigned a guidance counselor named Leonard Coles, who, though reasonably friendly, is incompetent.
 For example, in their first session, when Joe starts to talk about his problems, the counselor unthinkingly shuts him off.

 Throughout the movie, Joe is seen engaging in petty theft (shoplifting from stores, breaking into cars to lift items inside, and stealing from mailboxes) to raise money to pay off Bob's debts and replace Theresa's records.
-Also, due to his family's poverty and, as a result, likely having to go hungry most days, he is often seen stealing food from the diner to feed himself and his brother.
+Also, due to his family's poverty and, as a result, likely having to go hungry most days, he is often seen stealing food from the diner to feed himself and his brother, where Jorge also makes sure he eats reasonably decent food instead of the borderline garbage he had forced himself to eat before.
 This reaches its climax when, one night, nearing the end of his shift, Joe learns from Jorge, who decides to leave early, that two of his bosses (a couple: Jerry and Mary) living in the apartment directly above the diner have already left and are gone for the weekend.
 This presents Joe an opportunity to rob the diner and acquire the money he needs.